 We (Corrective Services NSW) acknowledge the Aboriginal people as the First Nations Peoples of NSW.
-We acknowledge the ongoing connection Aboriginal people have to this land as the original custodians.
+We acknowledge the ongoing connection Aboriginal people have to this land and recognise Aboriginal people as the original custodians of this land..

 We pay our respects to Elders past, present and emerging, as well as acknowledging the Aboriginal and Torres Strait Islander people who contributed to the development of this document.